Experienced. Dedicated. Successful.

 Answers from Experienced Criminal Sexual Conduct Attorneys

-At the Smith Blythe, PC, our Michigan sex crimes attorneys are here to answer your questions.
+At Smith Blythe, PC, our Michigan sex crimes attorneys are here to answer your questions.
 We have included information about the varying degrees of criminal sexual conduct charges in Michigan in order to help you understand what you could be facing.
 We believe that equipping our clients with knowledge can be a great benefit to their case.

 If you have any further questions about your situation, please arrange for a case evaluation.